Oktopost/Squid/Docs/Source/References/Select/queryAll.rst

 .. rubric:: Return

-| Array of the entire results set.
+| Array of the entire result set.
 | Each row is represented as an associative or numeric array based on the ``$isAssoc`` parameter.

 ----------